-Nestle has promised to rename its Red Skins and Chicos lollies saying the names are now “out of step” with the company’s values.
+Nestle has announced new names for its popular Allen’s Red Skins and Chicos lollies, saying the original names are now “out of step” with the company’s values.

-“These names have overtones* which are out of step with Nestle’s values, which are rooted in respect.
-While new names have not yet been finalised, we will move quickly to change these names.”
+“These names have overtones* which are out of step with Nestle’s values, which are rooted in respect,” the company said in a statement at the time.